mikeal/dagdb/Schema.md

 `index` is the stored secondary index.
 The key being the secondary key and the value being *another* HashMapRoot.
-The keys in the final HAMT are the multibase(base64) cid's of the original data.
+The keys in the final HAMT are the keys from the original data pointing at the full value.

-`rmap` is a HAMT that maps the original data to the resolved secondary index.
-This way, if the value for the secondar index is modified or the value removed from the primary store the index can be updated to reflect the new state.
+`rmap` is a HAMT that maps the primary key data to the resolved secondary index.
+This way, if the value for the secondary index is modified or the value removed from the primary store the index can be updated to reflect the new state.
 The keys are multibase(base64) cid's of the original data and the value is the string value for the secondary index key.